opeolluwa/backend-for-humans/src/module_5/scripts/for-loop.md

 The `for` loop as seen in many programming languages, is often used to go over a collection or a list of items and carry out an action.

-Four ingredients are required to exeute a for loop in Bash, `for`, `in`, `do`, and `done`.
+Four ingredients are required to execute a for loop in Bash, `for`, `in`, `do`, and `done`.

-Consider the array of rainbow colors we mentioned earlier while learning arrays
+Consider the array of rainbow colors we mentioned earlier while learning about arrays

 ```sh
 {{#include ../../code-samples/module_5/shell-array}}